Manon Lloyd

 Manon Lloyd (born 5 November 1996) is a Welsh presenter and former road and track cyclist.
 She rode professionally for UCI Women's Team in 2018 and 2019.
 Representing Great Britain at international competitions, she won the bronze medal at the 2016 UEC European Track Championships in the team pursuit.
 She finished third in the individual competition at the 2017 Matrix Fitness Grand Prix.

 In 2019, Lloyd joined the Global Cycling Network YouTube channel as a presenter, and departed GCN on July 30, 2024.
+Since July 2025 she has presented the Watts Occurring Femmes podcast alongside Emma Finucane.

 Biography

 Lloyd is the elder of two children, raised on her family's sheep farm near Kidwelly.
 She attended Ysgol y Fro in the nearby village of Llangyndeyrn.
 Having enjoyed swimming and running as a child, she wanted to try triathlon.
 She joined her local club, Towy Riders, taking up cycling around the age of 14, at Carmarthen Park velodrome.